 Music Director and Conductor Bill Doherty has been participating in community bands ever since his days at a student at Encinal High School, where the Alameda Community Band rehearsed under the direction of Bill’s high school director, Jim Hewitt.
 He earned his music degree at the University of California, Berkeley, where he played under the direction of Bob Briggs and Michael Senturia and studied with Andrew Imbrie and Philip Shoptaugh.
 He has been a trumpet student of John Coppola and David Goedecke.
 While working as the Director of Bands at De La Salle High School and then at Orestimba High School, Bill conducted the Berkeley Symphonic Band.
 He performed extensively with the Diablo Valley College Night Band with Art Dougherty, the CSU Stanislaus Wind Ensemble with Ed Harris, the CSU Stanislaus Jazz Ensemble with David Goedecke, and various freelance ensembles.
 He was the Music Director at Vanden High School and Green Valley Middle School before adding Mathematics to his teaching credential.
-Since that time, he taught math at Dover Middle School, and since 2001 has taught mathematics at Campolindo High School in Moraga, California.
+Since that time, he taught math at Dover Middle School in Fairfield and at Campolindo High School in Moraga, California.
 Bill retired from public school teaching in 2021 after a 39 year career.

 Bill is joined by each of his family members in the joy of the performing arts.
 His wife, Jennifer, is a percussionist with Solano Winds and teaches music at Crystal Middle School.
 Daughter Melissa helps to coordinate the education outreach programs for the Denver Center for the Performing Arts.
 Son Kevin lives with his family in the Bay Area and has several national acting credits under his belt.
 Daughter Emily, a Solano Winds alumnus on oboe and English horn, is a Teaching Artist and coordinates the Theatre for Young Audiences program at the Denver Center for Performing Arts.

 Contact Our Director -- email@example.com